kavinned/roamify/README.md

   - Node.js with Express, using MongoDB for data storage.

 - **API**:
+  - Geonames
+    - Initial city search for autocompletion.
   - Air Scrapper (RapidAPI)
+    - Fetch entityID and latlng for city when city is clicked.
-    - Search destinations and hotels.
+    - Search hotels using entityID.
   - TrueWay Places (RapidAPI)
-    - Get top attractions and activities for destinations.
+    - Get top attractions and activities for destinations using latlng.
   - Wikipedia
-    - Get city information.
+    - Get city information using city name.

 ## Deployment